-■ SMBC's Internal Rating System
+■ SMBC's Obligor Grading System

-Obligor Grading Financial Reconstruction Law Based Disclosure Gradin g Subrat ing Definition Definition Borrower Classification under Self-Assessment Grading Subrating Category (Domestic) 1 a b Extremely high probability of redemption S a b 2 a b c High probability of redemption II c a b Normal Assets 3 a b c Reasonable probability of redemption Normal Borrowers III a b c 4 A B C Redemption is likely, but the debtor may be affected by large shifts in business conditions or its industry.
-NOTHIAL DOLLOWERS IV A B C 5 A B C No problem at present with redemption, but the future prospects are not solid and the debtor may be affected by trends in business conditions or its industry.
-V A B C 6 No problem at present with redemption, but there are reasons for concern about the debtor's financial condition and the possibility of future problems with recovery.
-VI A B R Requires management because there are problems meeting loan conditions or with collection, the business is weak or unstable, or the financial position is poor.
-Borrowers Requiring Caution A VII А 7 Borrowers Requiring Caution B В (Customers requiring caution among this rating) Substandard Borrowers Substandard Loans 8 Although the debtor is not bankrupt, its business is in difficulty, restructuring progress is poor, and it is recognized that the business may fall into bankruptcy.
-Potentially Bankrupt Borrowers VIII Doubtful Assets 9 9 Although the debtor is not legally or formally in a state of bankruptcy, it is virtually bankrupt because its business is in deep trouble and there appear to be no prospects for restructuring.
-Effectively Bankrupt Borrowers IX Bankrupt and Quasi-Bankrupt Assets 10 The debtor is legally and formally bankrupt.
+Obligor Grading Gradin Grading Subrating Definition Borrower Classification under Self-Assessment Law Based Disclosure Category (Domestic) Odbia iiig Con Acceptance (, 1 a b c Extremely high probability of redemption 2 a b c High probability of redemption Normal Assets 3 a b c Reasonable probability of redemption Normal Borrowers 4 A B C Redemption is likely, but the debtor may be affected by large shifts in business conditions or its industry.
+Normal bollowers 5 5 B C No problem at present with redemption, but the future prospects are not solid and the debtor may be affected by trends in business conditions or its industry.
+6 6 No problem at present with redemption, but there are reasons for concern about the debtor's financial condition and the possibility of future problems with recovery. Α Requires management because there are problems meeting Borrowers Requiring Caution A 7 В R loan conditions or with collection, the business is weak or unstable, or the financial position is poor.
+Borrowers Requiring Caution B (Customers requiring caution among this rating) Substandard Borrowers Substandard Loans 8 Although the debtor is not bankrupt, its business is in difficulty, restructuring progress is poor, and it is recognized that the business may fall into bankruptcy.
+Potentially Bankrupt Borrowers Doubtful Assets 9 9 Although the debtor is not legally or formally in a state of bankruptcy, it is virtually bankrupt because its business is in deep trouble and there appear to be no prospects for restructuring.
+Effectively Bankrupt Borrowers Bankrupt and Quasi-Bankrupt Assets 10 The debtor is legally and formally bankrupt.
 Bankrupt Borrowers